-ETIAS Requirements for Hong Kong Citizens
+ETIAS requirements for Hong Kong citizens

 Hong Kong nationals are eligible to apply for the ETIAS waiver for travel to the Schengen Area.
-Below is a list of requirements that each traveler must have should they wish to apply for the ETIAS:
+Below is a list of requirements that each traveller must have should they wish to apply for the ETIAS:

 - A credit or debit card, which will be used to pay the application fee.